Concepts

 - AZ07

-This distribution ensures maximum high availability and resilience of the encryption service.
+This distribution ensures maximum high availability and resilience for the encryption service.

 The system uses a cryptographic key hierarchy to ensure data security: